 One of the great things about the 21 young men who attended the Montana Cross Camp was this year their variety of backgrounds outside cyclocross.
-Alex Morton of St. Clair, Michigan, is among these young men who have an interesting history in sport at a young age.
+Alex Morton of St. Clair, Michigan, is among these young men who have an interesting history in the sport at a young age.
 Morton began racing motocross at age three and then got some of his first cycling experience as a track racer.
 Although he does not do motocross anymore, the experience with cornering and bike handling still helps his cyclocross skills today.

 Morton, who came up through the Cyclocross Network Racing program and raced with the Cannondale Cyclocrossworld team last season, had an impressive 2016/17 campaign.
 He finished fifth—and came within a bad break of finishing on the podium—in the Junior 15-16 race at Hartford Nationals, and had several impressive results racing as a Cat 2 in regional races such as Jingle Cross and the Derby City Cup.